 If running is too much impact on your joints, cycling is another great way to torch calories.
 While a gentle bike ride around the park is likely to burn around 364 calories per hour, an intense spin class can burn up to 600 calories per hour.

 Cycling has a much lower impact on your joints, meaning you can often keep going for longer.
 A 2014 study conducted by The University of North Carolina compared competitive cyclists and runners who exercise for two and half hours for three days.
 The study found that runners had 87% more muscle soreness and 133% more muscle damage over a 48-hour recovery period compared to cyclists.
 Check out our picks for the best exercise bikes.
+We also tried the Peloton Bike, and here's what happened.

 3. Trampolining - up to 1000 calories per 60 minutes